dezmoleski/wordle/pangrams/README.md

 Results and code are published under the MIT License, available via the URL above.

-Current search status: M-Z are complete.
-A, E, G, I, J, K, and L are in progress.
-Over 186,000 "base" pangrams (without expanding anagrams) have been found.
-About 62,000 of those contain at least one anagram, so the lower bound of Wordleable pangrams including anagram expansion is currently about 248,000 and growing larger every day!
+Current search status: L-Z are complete.
+A, E, G, I, J, and K are in progress.
+260,990 "base" pangrams (without expanding anagrams) have been found.
+With anagrams expanded, the total known pangrams is 386,973.

+6,057 of 14,855 valid guesses appear in the known pangrams (41%), and 1002 of 2313 known solutions (43%).

 #### Pangrams Comprised of Solutions Only
 See https://rentry.co/wordle-pangrams-solutions-only